1000% Web Traffic Growth – Taking a Travel Brand Beyond SFO’s Terminals

 Consumer Brand & Ecommerce

-We built the consumer story around POTG’s custom-designed, multi-color travel products and paired them across every channel with imagery of the world's most iconic destinations from the Egyptian pyramids to Shanghai's gleaming Pudong skyline.
+We built the consumer story around POTG’s custom-designed, multi-color travel products and paired them across every channel with imagery of iconic destinations from the Egyptian pyramids to Shanghai's gleaming Pudong skyline.

 In-store promotions encouraged visitors to follow POTG on social media or join the email list before leaving the terminal.
 Discounts and prize giveaways across both channels kept customers engaged.
 The relationship no longer ended at the gate.